Sony sees software subscription as future for data-analysing image sensors

 Still, said Mr Somemiya, a software-centred approach will require a change of mindset at a division accustomed to abiding by specifications of smartphone makers - just five of whom account for the bulk of its revenue.

-The new direction comes as US hedge fund Third Point, a minority investor headed by Mr Loeb, continues to push Sony to spin off the image sensor division, saying its value could be higher if it was not masked by the complexity of the company.
+The new direction comes as US hedge fund Third Point LLC, a minority investor headed by Loeb, continues to push Sony to spin off the image sensor division, saying its value could be higher if it was not masked by the complexity of the company.

-Sony chief executive officer (CEO) Kenichiro Yoshida counters that keeping the division in house gives it easier access to group resources and has said diversity is the company's strength.
+Sony chief executive Kenichiro Yoshida counters that keeping the division in house gives it easier access to group resources and has said diversity is the company's strength.

 "CEO Yoshida's message suggests Sony will focus on profit growth with diversified businesses," said analyst Junya Ayada at JPMorgan Securities.

-Sony's portfolio may be growing in complexity, but it still reported two consecutive years of record profit through March 2019, Mr Ayada said.
+Sony's portfolio may be growing in complexity, but it still reported two consecutive years of record profit through March 2019, the analyst said.

 Having technology with diversified applications can also be advantageous in times of uncertainty, said Atsushi Osanai, professor at Waseda University Business School.

-"The next big thing for sensors may be in self-driving technology, but it's important to explore other applications," Mr Osanai said.
+"The next big thing for sensors may be in self-driving technology, but it's important to explore other applications," Prof Osanai said.

 Still, others said it is hard to factor in the potential of the sensor software subscription service as it could take years for such a business to become a driver of Sony's overall growth.